 “Looking for someone, sugar?” a coarse voice murmurs at my ear.
 When I turn, my eyes fall upon a disfigured ashen face, framed by shaggy, unwashed black hair.
 The man must be forty at the youngest, and he’s leering at me as though I’m his next snack.
 I suddenly wish I’d taken the time to get changed out my uniform.
 Nothing screams ‘innocent and vulnerable’ more than the ASA getup.

 Shuddering, I push open the door to ward eighty-seven, wash my hands and hurry over to the bed I saw Daniel approach.
 Anything is better than staying out there.

 The patient he’s visiting is a man – old and withered, with a dozen or so stray strands of greying hair atop his head and gaunt, pulled-back skin with a yellowish tone to it.
 He looks up at me when I push the curtain aside through a pair of foggy brown eyes, and the slightest of smiles tugs at his mouth.

-“This your friend, son?” he asks Daniel – who is seated in one of the flimsy little chairs beside the bed – in a rough, cracked voice that is filled with pain.
+“This your friend, son?” he asks Daniel – who’s seated in one of the flimsy little chairs beside the bed – in a rough, cracked voice.
 Daniel pulls a small paper bag out of his backpack and glances up at me, then over to the dying man, nodding in a slight motion.
 I guess I can’t blame him for not caring to correct his relative.

-“Good,” the man murmurs, and it is clear from the way his gaze has drifted off into the distance that his thoughts have taken him somewhere else; a happier place, I hope.
+“Good,” the man says, and it’s clear from the way his gaze has drifted off into the distance that his thoughts have taken him somewhere else.
 “You can’t get by without friends, son.
 Thomas will tell you that.”